ministryofjustice/laa-court-data-adaptor/README.md

 # LAA Court Data Adaptor

-The laa-court-data-adaptor acts as a proxy between the HMCTS Common Platform and LAA systems.
+This application is an adaptor or anti-corruption layer that connects to HMCTS’ Common Platform and transmits data between HMCTS Common Platform and various LAA systems.

 Its main function is data translation / adaptation, and queueing of requests.

+The application is commonly referred to by its acronym "CDA".

 ## Table of Contents
 - [**Contact the team**](#contact-the-team)